MyPetLobster/character-chat/README.md

    - The program checks if the specified character exists in the given source material.
    - If the character exists, it identifies the character's gender as 'male,' 'female,' or 'diverse' in order to set the color of the character's name in the chat.
-   - If the character does not exist, the program responds with "no" and the program exits.
+   - If the character does not exist, the check function returns "no" and the program exits.
+   - I used a separate instance of GPT, this time using the gpt-3.5-turbo model with a temperature of 0.0 to run the existence check.
+This model is much faster and cheaper than the GPT-4 model, and with strict instructions in the system message, it works great.

 3. **Conversation with the Character**: